 The service was slow and my son missed out on the dessert as there was no vegan option.

 We missed out on the cheese course, so we were handed a bag with some sad looking cheese and a few cracker biscuits, as we had to leave the train at Peterborough.
 We did mention our disappointment about the dinner to the crew when we were leaving the train.
 I would have preferred just sandwiches and scones or cake with tea rather than the half hearted served dinner.
+Maybe I should have just taken some farsi puris with me to have on the way back?
+Only joking!!

 I leave you to decide if I you think I am being a bit unfair in my review.